uber/neuropod/docs/index.md

 - [Efficient zero-copy operations](advanced/efficient_tensor_creation.md)
 - [Tested on](developing.md#build-matrix) platforms including
     - Mac, Linux, Linux (GPU)
-    - Four versions of each supported frameworks
+    - Four or five versions of each supported framework
-    - Four versions of Python
+    - Five versions of Python

 - Model isolation with [out-of-process execution](advanced/ope.md)
     - Use multiple different versions of frameworks in the same application